segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Audience entered

-Send an event when a profile enters the audience.
+Send a Track event when a profile enters the audience.

 Example use cases: